epsilonhalbe/kdl-unofficial-template/example/chapters/02-pre-gen.typ

 )

 === Disadvantages<the-artist_disadvantages>
-#kult.move(
+#kdl.move(
   title: "Nightmares",
   tag: "nightmares",
   description: [
     You suffer from recurring nightmares, probably connected to your Dark Secrets.
 During any scene when you sleep:
   ],
-  attribute: kult.attrs.dis.name,
+  attribute: kdl.attrs.dis.name,
   success: [You sleep in peace.],
   complications: [
     The nightmares torment you.
 The GM may make a Move for your nightmares.
-    For example, you are unable to sleep at all during the night (-1 ongoing until you sleep), something follows you back into reality, the nightmares provide you insight into the Truth, or you are forced to process some trauma (#kult.attrs.will.move) when you wake up.
+    For example, you are unable to sleep at all during the night (-1 ongoing until you sleep), something follows you back into reality, the nightmares provide you insight into the Truth, or you are forced to process some trauma (#kdl.attrs.will.move) when you wake up.
   ],
   failure: [
     The nightmares take over completely.
 You are trapped in the dream until